-Go on admit it.
-You played one of these at school when you were younger.
+Did you play one of these at school when you were younger?

 What examples can you think of that we see in everyday life?

-Builders may use this a lot for working out areas of gable ends of houses.
+Builders may need to know about triangles for working out the areas of gable ends of houses.

-You may need the area for cutting patterns in the shape of a triangle to make bunting, or make a kite
+You might need to know the area for cutting patterns in the shape of a triangle to make bunting, or make a kite.

-Before we can do any of this there is one thing we need to know and that is how to find the area of a triangle.
+Before we can do any of these, there is one thing we need to know, and that is how to find the area of a triangle.

-First we are going back to look at finding the area of a square and rectangle.
+First, we are going back to look at how to find the area of a square and rectangle.
 Why?
-It may help to understand and remember the formula for the area of a triangle
+It might help you to understand and remember the formula for the area of a triangle.

-Look what happens when a diagonal line is drawn from one corner of the rectangle to the other.
-By cutting it in half I have made triangles.
+In the diagram above, look what happens when a diagonal line is drawn from one corner of the rectangle to the other.
+By cutting it in half, I have made two triangles.
 Cutting it in half is the same as dividing by 2.

 Area = 1/2 base x height